Robotics-Club-IIT-BHU/Summer-Camp-2022-Phase-1/Masters in PyBullet/Part 2 - Cool Features/4 - Task for the part.md

 <br>
 <p align="center">
   <a href="task.mp4"><img width=500 src="https://media3.giphy.com/media/Q59SaNn2vX1Sb8XIrf/200.webp?cid=ecf05e47rfui1d3iimcxprawfik07hmdmuv38je8hwtjquub&rid=200.webp&ct=g"></a><br>
   <i>You can have a look at the sample video by clicking above.
-Since the video is a bit large, please download it first.</i>
+Since the video is a bit large, please download it first.
+After every timestep, I am displaying the camera feed using cv2.imshow function.
+Left is the simulation window and on the right is the rendered image using cv2 function.</i>
   </p>

 Make a video of the same and submit the video along with the code on the following link 👇